 Medellin is a beautiful Colombian city situated in the heart of the Andes Mountains.
 Needless to say, there are tons of things to do in Medellin.
 The City of Eternal Spring draws millions of tourists to its little corner in the Andes every year.

 Airports are naturally anxiety-inducing, especially in foreign countries.
-But that's why we at Pilot are here, to help you make your trip as stress-free and enjoyable as possible.
+No stress!
+I'm here to help you make your trip as enjoyable as possible.

-Medellin's airport is officially known as Medellin Jose Maria Cordova International Airport (IATA: MDE).
-Named after Jose Maria Cordova, a celebrated member of the Colombian Armed Forces.
+The main airport for Medellin is the Jose Maria Cordova Airport (IATA: MDE), otherwise written as José María Córdova International Airport.
+It got its name from Jose Maria Cordova, a celebrated member of the Colombian Armed Forces.

-The Medellin Jose Maria Cordova International Airport is 18 miles southeast of Medellin, in the city of Rionegro.
-There is an airport in Medellin called Olaya Herrera Airport, but they only serve regional and domestic flights.
+The Medellin Jose Maria Cordova International Airport is not in Medellin.
+In fact, it's 18 miles southeast of Medellin, in the city of Rionegro.

 Arrival & Departure